-You probably can picture exactly how your dream home looks like.
-Some people like plenty of built-in cabinets that allow them to achieve the minimalist aesthetic.
+You can probably picture how your dream home looks like.
+Some people like plenty of built-in cabinets that allow them to achieve an minimalist aesthetic.
 Others might favour big, bold looks with lots of colour.
-But beware: If you overdo it, you just might be hurting your home’s resale value.
+But beware: if you overdo it, you just might be hurting your home’s resale value.
 Some common renovation tips, if overdone, could make it difficult for you to sell your property.

 Don’t want to scare off potential buyers?
 Find out how these five renovation tips and trends can wreck your property’s resale value if they’re overdone.
 Avoid them if you want to sell your home above valuation!